 10 days in Bali

-DAY 1: The vacation in Bali began at Oasis Lagoon in SANUR.
+The honeymoon in culture-rich and cool Bali began at Oasis Lagoon in SANUR.

 Oasis Lagoon–-It is a newly built hotel and looked absolutely the same as shown in the picture on Agoda site.
 The coconut drink offered as welcome drink was absolutely refreshing.
 The hotel was neat and pleasing.
 I loved it.
 The memories and taste of its sumptuous and lavish breakfast are still afresh.
 Highly recommended !!